Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The Outway **MUST** proxy HTTP requests to the correct Service.

-The HTTP request **MUST** contain the HTTP Header `Fsc-Grant` which contains the ServiceConnectionGrant to be used to route the request.
+The HTTP request **MUST** contain the HTTP Header `Fsc-Grant-Hash` which contains the hash of ServiceConnectionGrant to be used to route the request.
+For more information about the Grant hash read the [Grant hash section](#grant_hash)
-Since this Grant contains the serial number of the Peer offering the Service and the name of the Service, this information can be used to retrieve the Inway address from the Directory.
-The content of the header is described in the [ServiceConnectionGrant Fsc-Grant header value section](#serviceConnectionGrant_header_value).
+The ServiceConnectionGrant contains the serial number of the Peer offering the Service and the name of the Service, this information can be used to retrieve the Inway address from the Directory.

-The Outway **MUST** deny the request when the Peer does not have a valid Contract containing a ServiceConnectionGrant that matches the ServiceConnectionGrant in the `Fsc-Grant` header.
+The Outway **MUST** deny the request when the Peer does not have a valid Contract containing a ServiceConnectionGrant with a hash that matches the hash provided in the `Fsc-Grant_hash` header.

 The Outway **MUST** use Service routing information provided by the Directory.